Author Guidelines

 Copyright and Licensing

-- Journal is granted publication and distribution rights
+- The journal is granted publication and distribution rights.

-- Allows reuse for non-commercial purposes with proper attribution
+- Reuse for non-commercial purposes is permitted with proper attribution.

 Qualifying Standards for Submission